dacharyc/prfocus-website/content/en/docs/pull-requests/incoming-pr.md

 ## Assigned, Reviewer, or My PR

 If you are an assignee, a reviewer, or if the PR was made by you, the incoming PR goes directly into one of those columns, bypassing your **Inbox**.
-For more details about how PR Focus determines these states, refer to [The Repository Dashboard]({{< ref "docs/repositories/view-repository.md#the-repository-dashboard" >}}).
+For more details about how PR Focus determines these states, refer to [View a Repository]({{< ref "docs/repositories/view-repository.md#the-repository-dashboard" >}}).

 ## Inbox